Fine-Tuning Your Trolling Speed: The Key to Successful Offshore Fishing

-Understanding Behavior
+Understanding Pelagic Behavior

-General Guidelines: 3 to 9 knots
+General Guidelines: 3 to 9 Knots

 Step 1: Test Different Speeds